-Low income elderly people with memory problems living in Baltimore are welcome.
-Trained team of professionals will give 18 months long care coordination services from their homes.
+Low-income elderly people with memory problems living in Baltimore are welcome.
+A trained team of professionals will give 18 months long care coordination services from their homes.

 Gastroparesis Registry 2 (GpR2)

-People with gastroparesis suffer from nausea, vomiting, stomach pain, discomfort and weight loss due to the stomach’s muscles inability to push the food effectively- the cause is not yet known.
-People with a history of prior stomach surgery, diabetes or viral infections are at a higher risk of developing gastroparesis.
-This study aims at understanding gastroparesis to make better diagnosis and treatment.
+People with gastroparesis suffer from nausea, vomiting, stomach pain, discomfort, and weight loss due to the stomach’s muscles’ inability to push the food effectively- the cause is not yet known.
+People with a history of prior stomach surgery, diabetes, or viral infections are at a higher risk of developing gastroparesis.
+This study aims at understanding gastroparesis to make better diagnoses and treatments.

 DIGEST- Diabetes and Idiopathic Gastroparesis Efficacy, Safety and Tolerability Study.
-This study is to establish how gastroparesis patients react to investigative drug velusetrag and how well it can treat gastroparesis symptoms in order to determine how safe it is and tolerability levels.
+This study is to establish how gastroparesis patients react to the investigative drug Velusetrag and how well it can treat gastroparesis symptoms in order to determine how safe it is and its tolerability levels.

 Patients with idiopathic diabetes or gastroparesis diabetes symptoms between 18-75 years are viable.
-It is a chance to compare velusetrag and placeb in idiophatic and diabetic gastroparesis treatment.
+It is a chance to compare Velusetrag and placebo in idiopathic and diabetic gastroparesis treatment.

-Influenza Vaccine study at the Bayview Division of Geriatrics are conducting research on protection of Influenza vaccine in older patients- 75 years and above.
-Participation involves a series of question on phone or in person about your health history over the years.
-Measurement of vital signs grip strength, urine sample, walking sped and urine specimen.
+Influenza Vaccine study at the Bayview Division of Geriatrics is conducting research on the protection of Influenza vaccine in older patients- 75 years and above.
+Participation involves a series of questions on phone or in person about your health history over the years.
+Measurement of vital signs grip strength, urine sample, walking speed, and urine specimen.
 You then receive a free influenza vaccine.

-Three to four weeks later you make you make the second visit to review your general health, measure vitals and they take a blood sample.
+Three to four weeks later you make the second visit to review your general health, measure vitals, and give a blood sample.
 Apart from the free flu shot, participants get up to $40 to cover expenses related to the study.

-This is a sleep and sensory study to examine the association sensory and sleep abilities in arthritis.
+This is a sleeping and sensory study to examine the association between sensory and sleep abilities in arthritis.
 Participants must: